-4.0 Exterior Temperature Test
+5.0 Exterior Body and Handle Temperature Test

 - Conduct the exterior temperature test during Phase 2 of the performance test. - Use a fast-response thermocouple to measure the temperature of each surface at multiple locations.
-Record the highest temperatures measured.

-• The surface temperature hazard is defined by a comparison of the surface temperature to the ambient temperature.
+Record the highest temperatures measured. - The surface temperature hazard is defined by a comparison of the surface temperature to the ambient temperature.
 The data reporting template will calculate this automatically.
-The thresholds are also given below:
+The thresholds are also given in the table below (according to IEC 60335:1 2020):